 Typography in logo design says a lot about your business.
 When used correctly, typography can add balance to your logo.
-It can also make your logo more memorable if you use nothing but typography as simple logos are often the ones that we easily remember.
+It can also make your logo more memorable if you use nothing but typography, as simple logos are often the ones we easily remember.

-When it comes to using typography or creating typography-based logos, there are a few things to keep in mind.
+There are a few things to keep in mind when it comes to using typography or creating typography-based logos.
 For starters, you have to know the intended audience.
 Who is this brand trying to attract, and what are their personal interests, preferences, and pain points?

 Once you know who the audience is, you have to understand what feelings the logo should convey and how it should make them feel.
 Of course, you also have to be familiar with the visual basics and know which fonts would be better suited to convey a particular message.